jonnymind/SIRPAS/Books/Rulebook.md

   rendering of the rules in practice.
 At times we'll use some well known skill that may be found in any generic RPG (e.g. *strength* or *climbing*) to make some example of how the rules work, but nothing more.
-- The **base system**: a basic implementation of the rules, which describes very generic attributes, skills, damage sources and other concrete aspect of the system, that should be general enough to be applied to most if not all the RPG settings you may come up with.
+- The **base module**: a basic implementation of the rules, which describes very generic attributes, skills, damage sources and other concrete aspect of the system, that should be general enough to be applied to most if not all the RPG settings you may come up with.